j-jorge/pack-my-sprites/README.md

 generated for the sprite sheet.
 The generated file can be immediately used in [Cocos2d-X](http://www.cocos2d-x.org/) projects.

+When invoked with the `--spine` argument, an atlas is generated as if it was created with [Spine](http://esotericsoftware.com/).

 When invoked with the `--spritepos` argument, a plain text file with the same name than the sprite sheet will be created, containing a listing of all the sprites.